deanroom/notebooks/LinuxDeviceDriver/LinuxDeviceDriver.md

 ### ioctl

-Most drivers need—in addition to the ability to read and write the device—the abil- ity to perform various types of hardware control via the device driver.
-Most devices can perform operations beyond simple data transfers; user space must often be able to request, for example, that the device lock its door, eject its media, report error information, change a baud rate, or self destruct.
+Most drivers need—in addition to the ability to read and write the device—the ability to perform various types of hardware control via the device driver.
+Most devices can **perform operations beyond simple data transfers**; user space must often be able to request, for example, that the device lock its door, eject its media, report error information, change a baud rate, or self destruct.
 These operations are usually sup- ported via the ioctl method, which implements the system call by the same name.
 In user space, the ioctl system call has the following prototype:

 ```c